VAT on private school fees: everything you need to know

 The Independent Schools Council (ISC), which represents more than 1,400 independent schools, has warned that school closures are “inevitable” due to parents taking their children out of school because of rising costs.

-However, the Institute for Fiscal Studies (IFS) predicts that removing tax exemptions is likely to have a “relatively limited effect” on numbers attending private schools, estimating a 3-7 per cent reduction in numbers.
+However, the Institute for Fiscal Studies (IFS) predicts that removing tax exemptions is likely to have a “relatively limited effect” on the number of children attending private schools, estimating a 3-7 per cent reduction.
+The Office for Budget Responsibility predicted a 6 per cent drop in pupil numbers.

 Some schools, such as Eton College, have announced that they will be passing on the full cost of the tax on fees.
 According to reports, the private boys’ school said in a letter to parents that it would raise fees by 20 per cent.